Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Effectiveness of Immiscible Diffusion

 \subsection{Conditional Image Generation Training and Fine-tuning}

-\textbf{Class-conditional Image Generation from Scratch.} We conduct class-conditional image generation training from scratch on Stable Diffusion \cite{stable_diffusion_paper} and ImageNet-1k \cite{IMAGENET}, whose result is shown in Figure \ref{fig:cond_fid} (a).
+\textbf{Class-conditional Image Generation from Scratch.} We conduct this on Stable Diffusion \cite{stable_diffusion_paper} and ImageNet-1k \cite{IMAGENET}, whose result is shown in Figure \ref{fig:cond_fid} (a).
 Similar to the unconditional generations, immiscible diffusion exhibits much faster training.

-However, since immiscible diffusion does not each image equally to the noise space, questions on whether immiscible diffusion models can still follow the prompts as good as vanilla models can be raised.
+However, since immiscible diffusion does not diffuse each image equally to the noise space, questions on whether immiscible diffusion models can still follow the prompts as good as vanilla models can be raised.
 Simply put, the answer is \textit{Yes, they can}.
 In Section \ref{sec:immiscible_denoising}, we have shown that vanilla diffusion-based models yet have strong image-noise correlations, so the diversity of generated images should not be influenced solely by the miscibility of the diffusion process.
 We further confirm this by evaluating the diversity of the generated images with CLIPScore \cite{clip_score}, which shows that both the immiscible and the baseline models generate images with CLIPScores of $28.55$, with a standard deviation of $0.01$ and $0.02$ respectively, indicating that Immiscible Diffusion does not hurt the image-prompt correspondence in complicated ImageNet dataset.

 \textbf{Class-conditional Image Generation Fine-tuning.} Immiscible diffusion can also benefit the fine-tuning.
 We confirm this intuition with a class-conditional image generation fine-tuning experiment, which use ImageNet to fine-tunes Stable Diffusion which is pre-trained on LAION \cite{schuhmann2022laion} by \cite{stable_diffusion_paper}.
 Results in Figure \ref{fig:cond_fid} show significant and consistent performance enhancements of immiscible diffusion compared to vanilla baselines.
-Note that our class-conditional generation uses class names as prompts instead of the class number, so the class-conditional fine-tuning and the conditional pre-training do not conflict in the form of the conditions.
+Note that our class-conditional generation uses class names as prompts instead of the class number, so class-conditional fine-tuning and conditional pre-training don't conflict in the form of conditions.

 \textbf{Free-prompt Conditional Image Generation from Scratch.} To test immiscible diffusion's effects on free prompts other than limited classes of prompts, we train Stable Diffusion~\cite{stable_diffusion_paper} from scratch on MSCOCO~\cite{mscoco}.
-Results also suggest a performance enhancement with immiscible diffusion.
+Results also suggest a performance boost with immiscible diffusion.